Hallucination is Inevitable: An Innate Limitation of Large Language Models: Definitions

 \subsection{Training an LLM}

-In the formal world, using our definition of hallucination in \defref{def:hallucination}, the core question of whether hallucination can be eliminated can be translated to: \begin{mdframed} \begin{definition}[The Fundamental Question] For any ground-truth function $f$, using training samples $\Set{T}$, can an LLM $h$ be trained such that $\forall s \in \Set{S}, h(s)=f(s)$? \end{definition} \end{mdframed} We are not interested in the training and deployment details like initialisation of parameters, selection of optimisers, learning rates, objective functions, stopping criteria, inference hyperparameters (\eg, temperature,) and so on, and wish our discussion to be independent of these factors.
+In the formal world, using our definition of hallucination in \cref{def:hallucination}, the core question of whether hallucination can be eliminated can be translated to: \begin{question}[The Fundamental Question] Can an LLM $h$ be trained following a fixed procedure, such that for any ground-truth function $f$, $\exists i\in\natnum, \forall s \in \Set{S}$, $h^{[i]}(s)=f(s)$? \end{question}

+We are not interested in the training and deployment details like model initialization, selection of optimizers, learning rates, objective functions, stopping criteria, inference hyperparameters (\eg, temperature,) and so on, and wish our discussion to be independent of these factors.
 Therefore, we lump together all the factors and call it a ``training and deploying'' procedure.
 In this procedure, an LLM $h$ is iteratively updated by training samples.
-We only check the output of the LLM during deployment, when the stopping criteria are met and the training procedure stops.
+We check the LLM for hallucination during deployment, after the stopping criteria are met and the training procedure stops.
+Formally: